Kunihiro Tanaka, President

 * Since Fiscal year March 2016 represents consolidated data.
 A four for one stock split was conducted in September 2015.

-This Bridge Report presents Sakura Internet’s earning results for the first half of fiscal year March 2019, along with estimates for fiscal year March 2019.
+This Bridge Report presents Sakura Internet’s earning results for the fiscal year March 2018, along with estimates for fiscal year March 2019.

 Table of Contents